w3c/wai-intro-wcag/content/new-in-22.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-We plan to publish WCAG 2.2 as a completed web standard in 2023.<br>The latest update is [WCAG 2.2 W3C Proposed Recommendation](https://www.w3.org/TR/WCAG22/).

 This page lists the new success criteria in WCAG 2.2, with:
 * A brief introduction of what to do and why it's important
 * Quotes from [personas](#about-the-personas) to help you understand some aspects of the success criteria